method-inc/uu-rails-api-template/README.md

 Add the .yml files for each API resource into schema/schemata, then call `rake schema:combine`.
 To generate markdown, `rake schema:doc`

+## Routes
+This template adds a `/heath`  route that points to `health#index`.
+This is the health check endpoint that should make sure dependent servics are responding, etc. It's also known as a [canary endpoint](http://byterot.blogspot.com/2014/11/health-endpoint-in-api-design-slippery-rest-api-design-canary-endpoint-hysterix-asp-net-web-api.html).
+It should return JSON and be secured with an API token.

 ## Mutant Testing
 The [mutant](https://github.com/mbj/mutant) is included to enable mutation testing.